bubbafat/bubbafat.github.io/_posts/2024-04-29-setting-up-octopi-on-anycubic-neo-first-gen.md

 You've waited a few minutes and can now visit your OctoPi service on your network.
 While on the same wifi network you configured the device to use, visit the machine name on your network.
 Since I named mine "neo" the URL I will visit is http://neo.local

 {% include tip.html content="Notice that I used &ldquo;http&rdquo; and not &ldquo;https&rdquo;.
-If you want to use https, you need to add the self-signed cert to your trusted root store" %}
+If you want to use https, you need to <a href='https://www.pico.net/kb/how-do-you-get-chrome-to-accept-a-self-signed-certificate/'>add the self-signed cert to your trusted root store</a>" %}

 <h2>Setting up OctoPi</h2>